 ‘No one will be quite as good.
 No one will touch such a multitude.
 May Gibbs is alone in her creative genius.
 For this reason May Gibbs has gained lasting fame in her own land.’

 May Gibbs left a lasting legacy to thousands of children and adults with disability.
-Upon her death in 1969, May Gibbs left the coipyright of all her works jointly to The NSW Society for Crippled Children (now known as Northcott) and the Spastic Centre of NSW (now known as Cerebral Palsy Alliance).
-The generosity of May Gibbs will continue to assist the works of these charitable organisations through the royalties on sales of May Gibbs books and associated products.
+Upon her death in 1969, May Gibbs left the copyright of all her works jointly to The NSW Society for Crippled Children (now known as Northcott Society) and the Spastic Centre of NSW (now known as Cerebral Palsy Alliance).
+The wonderful generosity of this iconic Australian lady will continue to assist the works of these charitable organisations through the royalties on sales of all May Gibbs associated products.

 For over 85 years, Northcott has provided support and services to children, young people and adults with disability to develop life skills, build confidence and become active participants in their communities.